Indigenous Faculty

 Dr Aynur Kadir

-Assistant Professor, Asian Studies Department and First Nations and Endangered Languages Program
+Assistant Professor, Department of Asian Studies & First Nations and Endangered Languages Program

 More on Dr Kadir